 Public sector mergers are becoming more common.
-This is largely in response to budget pressures and the increase in demands for accountability that have forced governments and non-profit organizations to improve their performance and achieve key targets to satisfy the public demand for their services, as shown in the example from the UK's NHS in the box.
+Indeed, one of the regulators of the M&A industry in the UK is even merging, with the merger of the Competition Commission and the competition functions of the Office of Fair Trading into a single Competition and Markets Authority in April 2014.
+Many of these mergers have been driven by budgetary pressures and the increases in demand for accountability that have forced governments and non-profit organizations to improve their performance and achieve key targets to satisfy the public demand for their services, as shown in the example from the UK's National Health Service (NHS) in the box.